be-ssieee/ERP--Additional-Materials/README.md

 ## 2. Data Requirements

 The full YouTube datasets are not included in this public repository.
 To reproduce the reported analyses, the archived RQ1 scoring/metadata datasets and RQ2 labelled/comment-prediction datasets are required.
+Because YouTube content and API results may change over time, re-collecting the data may not reproduce the exact historical dataset used in the dissertation.
 The original data collection and preparation procedures are described in the Technical Appendix.
 YouTube data were collected using the YouTube Data API, with video transcripts retrieved using the `youtube-transcript-api` Python package.
+Please contact 2582425194@qq.com if you need the archived dataset.

 ## 3. Repository File Guide